doctorandrewbrown/flask-resource-keeper/README.md

 * The rationale and design strategy for the app comes from my own experience of finding a solution to keep online resources in a an organized way.
 * The app is intended for use by students or anyone that wants a simple way to keep url resources in a database.
 * Users are able to view saved resources by category and see a short description of the resource.
-* The database stores the url for each resource and users can go straight from the list to the visit the resource.
+* The database stores the url for each resource and users can go straight from the list view to the visit the resource.
 * Users are able to create categories and add resources to the categories for future reference.
 * Users are able to edit and delete both categories and resources
-* The app demonstrates basic database CRUD operations in that users can create records, view records, update and delete records.
+* The app demonstrates basic database CRUD operations where users can create records, view records, update and delete records.
 * The app provides immediate visual confimation of database CRUD operations.
 * The app provides a simple attractive interface based on the Bootstrap 5 framework.